EMPTYVOID-DEV/SvelteDocsMaker/README.md

 This function is used to toggle off the section menu when the screen width exceeds a 768px threshold.
 It emits an event that triggers the provided `callback` when the section menu should be hidden.

-### `getColorLevels(color: string): [string, string, string]`

-Given a primary color in string format (e.g., '#3366FF'), this function generates three color variants with different opacities (800, 400, and 100) and returns them as an array of strings.

 ### `copyToKeyboard(text: string, timeout: number, cb: (state: boolean) => void)`

 This utility function is used to copy text to the user's clipboard when a button or element is clicked.
 It takes the following parameters: